juancastillo0/leto/README.md

 ```
 <!-- include-end{quickstart-setup-graphql-server-utilities} -->

 Once you set up all the handlers, you can start the server adding middlewares if necessary.
 In this example, we will use the `etag` and `cors` middlewares from `package:leto_shelf`.
-You can read more about the in the [package's README](https://github.com/juancastillo0/leto/tree/main/leto_shelf).
+You can read more about them in the [package's README](https://github.com/juancastillo0/leto/tree/main/leto_shelf).

 <!-- include{quickstart-start-server} -->
 ```dart